sameleff/Automated-Mining-Performance-Dashboard/README.md

 1. Ensure Python 3 is installed on the host computer
 2. Download the ServerModule.zip file from the github repository
    - Using Git Bash:
       a.
 In Windows Explorer, navigate to the folder in which you want to store and run the server module
       b.
 Right-click and select "Git Bash here"
       c.
 Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
         NOTE: This command will download all files associated with this project, not just those associated with the server module
    - Using GitHub:
      a.
-Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page:
+Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page
      b.
 Download the ServerModule.zip file
      c.
 Extract the contents into the folder in which you want to store and run the server module
 3. Open a Windows Terminal window and run the following command within your Python environment to ensure the required packages are properly installed: `pip install -r requirements.txt`